balena-io/docs/pages/learn/manage/account.md

 {{> "general/signUp"}}

+## Password reset

+If you forget your password, you may request to reset it via the [password reset][password-reset] page.
+Enter the email address associated with your {{ $names.cloud.lower }} account.
+If the email address has an associated account, a password reset link will be sent to that address.
+Following the link, you will be able to enter a new password.

 ## Access tokens

 Access tokens are used for authentication in the {{ $names.company.lower }} [API][api], [CLI][cli], and [Node.js][node-sdk] and [Python][python-sdk] SDKs.
 They are managed in the *Access tokens* tab of the [*Preferences*][prefs] page, which can be found via the dropdown menu in the upper-right corner of the dashboard: